vdgvzr/sbsDevChallenge/README.md

 ## Development Process

 1. Clone the repository at [https://github.com/vdgvzr/sbsDevChallenge]
-2. Check node version with `nvm use`.
-3. Run `npm i` to install front end library files.
+2. Run `npm i` to install front end library files. **Note**: Check you are using the right version of NodeJS first with `nvm use`.
-4. Run `composer install`.
+3. Run `composer install`.
-5. Create a `./.env` file.
+4. Create a `./.env` file.
 (Example in root).
 Fill in environment, database etc. details.
-6. Point a web server at `./web`.
+5. Point a web server at `./web`.

 ### Available build tasks